-From the geophysical and water quality surveys it was possible to observe several sites favourable to aquifer recharge and, at the same time, for the entrance of pollutants into the aquifer.
+From the geophysical and water quality surveys it was possible to observe several karstic sites favourable to both aquifer recharge and to the entrance of pollutants into the aquifer.

-Since the geologic environment is similar between sites A and B and the resistivity rises from A to B, resistivity models confirm the chemical results whereas groundwater quality in poorer in the north (site A) compared to south (site B).
-In several profiles, top soil seams to act like a filter retaining the contaminants from WWTP and from agriculture activities.
+Since the geologic environment is similar between sites A and B and the resistivity rises from A to B, resistivity models confirm the chemical results whereas water quality is poorer in the north (site A) when compared to south (site B).
+Besides, the higher flow in the north branch of the river is also reflected in the lower resistivity in the north.
+Finally, the combined analysis of geophysical and water quality surveys allowed concluding that in several profiles, top soil seams to act like a filter retaining the contaminants from WWTP and from agriculture activities.